 Looking at the finished result (which we are in detail!) it has a few spots that may be a bit over embossed.
 Perhaps it would have been better only doing a single pass in this instance.
 The next time I use this folder I will only put it through once.
 Trial and error really.
 On a happy note – it will still look beautiful where ever I decide to use it.

 We are very critical of what we make NO ONE ELSE IS!
-Long ago I discovered that others could not see the faults or mistake that I was so very critical of.
+Long ago I discovered that others could not see the faults or mistakes that I was so very critical of.
 Remember this when you do your crafting.
-Unfortunately I still agonize over it!
+Unfortunately, I still agonize over it!
 Kick me NOW!

 I thought you might like a closer look at a couple of the other embossing folders.
 I have tried to take the photo so that it was easy to see the raised part of the folder where it will imprint onto your paper.